pvatkins/HelloWorld/README.md

 # HelloWorld
-For first project and new ideas
+For first project and new ideas.
+Hopefully, will merge into a camera2 savvy app